Embratel

 Embratel is a major player in both voice and data communication in Brazil.
 The company owns a fully digitized microwave communications and fiber optic networks as well as eight domestic communication satellites.
 The company is a member of the Intelsat and Inmarsat organizations and it owns four fiber optics submarine cable systems - UNISUR, Americas II, Atlantis-2 and Columbus III.

+In 2013, Embratel started to sponsor the tennisman Thomaz Bellucci.

 Embratel's stock was traded on BM&F Bovespa.

 In Heraldry

 Some of the company's equipment is represented on the coat of arms of Tanguá, Brazil.

 Via Embratel subscription TV service

 In 2008, Embratel launched its pay TV service.
 It was named Via Embratel and operates in Ku Band on satellite Star One C2.
 The service is currently branded Claro TV+ DTH.